Muttaburrasaurus: Discovery

-The holotype, specimen QM F6140, was found in the Mackunda Formation dating to the Albian-Cenomanian.
+The holotype, specimen QM F6140, was found in the Mackunda Formation.
+The depositional age of the type locality is suggested to be the Cenomanian stage, specifically 96.3 ± 8.6 million years ago, based on U/Pb detrital zircon samples in the vicinity of holotype.
 It consists of a partial skeleton with skull and lower jaws.
 The underside of the skull and the back of the mandibula, numerous vertebrae, parts of the pelvis, and parts of the front and hind limbs have been preserved.

-Some teeth have been discovered further north, near Hughenden, and south at Lightning Ridge, in northwestern New South Wales.
+Some teeth have been discovered further north, near Hughenden, and south at Lightning Ridge, in north-western New South Wales.
 At Lightning Ridge, there have been found opalised teeth and a scapula that may be from a Muttaburrasaurus.
 A skull, known as the "Dunluce Skull", specimen QM F14921, was discovered by John Stewart-Moore and 14-year-old Robert Walker on Dunluce Station, between Hughenden and Richmond in 1987.
-It originates from somewhat older layers of the Allaru Mudstone and was considered by Molnar to be a separate, yet unnamed species, a Muttaburrasaurus sp.
+It originates from somewhat older layers of the Allaru Mudstone (Albian) and was considered by Molnar to be a separate, yet unnamed species, a Muttaburrasaurus sp.
 The same area produced two fragmentary skeletons in 1989.
-There have also been isolated teeth and bones found at Iona Station, southeast of Hughenden.
+There have also been isolated teeth and bones found at Iona Station, south-east of Hughenden.

-Reconstructed skeleton casts of Muttaburrasaurus, sponsored by Kellogg Company, have been put on display at a number of museums, including the Queensland Museum, Flinders Discovery Centre, and National Dinosaur Museum in Australia.
+Reconstructed skeleton casts of Muttaburrasaurus, sponsored by Kellogg Company, have been put on display at a number of museums, including the Queensland Museum, Flinders Discovery Centre, and the Australian Museum.